Bertil Nordahl

 Karl Bertil Emanuel Nordahl (26 July 1917 – 1 December 1998) was a Swedish footballer who played as a midfielder.
 He was also a football manager.

 Playing career

-He played for Degerfors IF and Atalanta B.C.
+He played for Hörnefors IF, Degerfors IF and Atalanta B.C. between 1936 and 1952.

 He won the gold medal at the 1948 Summer Olympics, along with his brothers Knut and Gunnar Nordahl.
 After the Olympics, he and Gunnar transferred to Italy and, due to being in a professional football league while the Swedish football was all amateur, they were not called to the 1950 FIFA World Cup.
-He was capped 15 times for the Sweden national football team.
+He was capped 15 times for the Sweden men's national football team.

 Managerial career

 After his playing career, he coached Örebro SK and IK Brage.